 Avoid serious injury or death from gasoline fire or explosion.
 Carefully follow all fuel system service instructions.
 Always stop the engine and do not smoke or allow open flames or sparks in the area while servicing any part of the fuel system.

-1. Loosen main jet plug on side of carburetor 1 turn to drain fuel.
+1. Loosen main jet plugs with 1 turn on side of carburetors to drain fuel.

 2. Dispose of fuel properly.